rvega1204/spring-boot-dream-shops/README.md

 - **Java 21**: The latest version of Java for building robust and high-performance applications.
 - **Spring Boot**: A framework for building production-ready applications quickly and easily.
 - **MySQL**: A relational database management system for storing and managing application data.
+- **Spring Security**: A powerful and customizable authentication and access control framework for securing Spring-based applications.

 ## Getting Started